 Even if you upload a massive, high-quality photo, it will still look blurry if your theme's backend code is pulling a smaller image link.

-Why post content width dictate image clarity
+Why post content width dictates image clarity

 👉 Troubleshooting:

-- If you don't know your template's dimensions, see Blogger content area width: how to find & optimize it.
+- If you don't know your template's dimensions, see Blogger post content area width: how to find & optimize it.

 Four reasons for blurry Blogger images